We would like to welcome you to be a part of our new conference POST-DANCE-ING.

 So we invited five thinkers to each propose a starting-point.
-And five invited “respondents” then formulate and prepare a response to these “starters”.
+And five invited “Conversation Partners” then formulate and prepare a response to these “Starters”.
 This in-depth conversation is then taken further by a panel that is requested to react and discuss on the spot.
 This conversation then continues for those attendees who wants to, in a circle in another room.
 Followed by a final step in a room with no protocol, no choreography, simply an open space where the conversation takes its necessary form.
 If you want to, you follow the same conversation through all these steps.
-Or you can choose to stay in the first room where the same procedure with starter, respondent and panel starts over with a new topic and new participants.
+Or you can choose to stay in the first room where the same procedure with Starter, Conversation Partner and panel starts over with a new topic and new participants.
 This plunging into the Alice hole repeats five times and overlaps.
 Just like in the real world.

 Post-dance with a twist.

-Participants: Juli Apponen, Lydia Östberg Diakité, Ingrid Mugalu Sandström, Ilse Ghekiere, Reggie Wilson, Jeanine Durning, Eva Mohn, Josefine Wikström, Erdem Gündüz, Alice Chauchat, Karina Sarkissova, Rickard Borgström, Stina Dahlström, Halla Ólafsdóttir, Konstantina Georgelou, Mette Edvardsen, Shirley Harthey Ubilla, Tamara Alegre, André Lepecki & Eleanor Bauer.
+Participants: Juli Apponen, Lydia Östberg Diakité, Ingrid Mugalu Sandström, Ilse Ghekiere, Reggie Wilson, Jeanine Durning, Eva Mohn, Josefine Wikström, Erdem Gündüz, Alice Chauchat, Karina Sarkissova, Rickard Borgström, Halla Ólafsdóttir, Konstantina Georgelou, Mette Edvardsen, Shirley Harthey Ubilla, Tamara Alegre, Agnes Quackels, André Lepecki & Eleanor Bauer.